 We finally moved into our new abode yesterday and, to be honest, the process of getting here has been somewhat of a nightmare.
 On the positive side, our new joint is quite big and really nice.
 I’d take more photos, but we’re still waiting on some furniture to arrive, plus there are a bunch of empty boxes lying around everywhere that I can’t be assed taking down to garbage disposal in the basement yet, so here is a photo of our living room, sans coffee table:

-Over the past 28 days we have had to deal with constant delays, endless red tape and just simple little things we never realised before or didn’t expect.
-Besides what I wrote in this post, here are some more that come to mind:
+Over the past 28 days we have had to deal with constant delays, endless red tape, and just simple little things we never realised before or didn’t expect.
+Besides what I wrote in this post, here are some more points that come to mind:

 - My wife can be an insanely focused maniac when it comes to planning and it is terrifying!